peter88213/nv_xx/docs/help/section_view.md

 ## ${Tags}

 Tags are a very freely usable tool for labeling sections in the tree view.
+You can highlight sections based on a tag in the project tree.
 Tags do not have to be defined elsewhere, but simply entered in the input field separated by semicolons.
 Editing can be completed by pressing the `Enter` key.